 One very common problem involving Chinese translation is choice of Simplified Chinese, Traditional Chinese or both.
 The answer is both if your budget can afford, or Simplified Chinese if you can only afford one.
-Usually, when you select both, the charge will be 1.5 times of single language charge, saving you 50%.

 Why the Simplified Chinese is preferred?
 Please see the study Chinese Character Usage in New York City done by Mathew Kane, which was published on ATA Chronicle Nov/Dec 2012 Issue.

 Mathew Kane used DataFerrett tool to determine the total population for Simplified Chinese and Traditional Chinese people and found surprising result: at present three quarters of Chinese speakers prefer simplified characters with quick change of Chinese populations.
 Based on Mathew Kane’s research and recommendation, the Metropolitan Transportation Authority in New York City switched Traditional Chinese to Simplified Chinese in its subway notice.

 We give the specific geographic distributions for Simplified Chinese and Traditional Chinese, both of which refer to written Chinese, not oral Chinese that is divided into Mandarin and Cantonese.